deadlocker8/SportTracker/README.md

 View a single gpx track on a map, with additional information (e.g. track line is colored according to speed):
 ![](screenshots/map_single.jpg)

+### FIT tracks
+SportTracker also supports .fit files in addition to gpx.
+Those files will be stored in the `data` folder as well.
+During upload of a .fit file for a track or planned tour, a gpx file is automatically generated from the .fit file.

+__NOTE__: The converted gpx file will only contain basic data like latitude, longitude, timestamps and altitude information.

 ### Tile Hunting
 Each user can optionally enable tile hunting.
 If enabled an additional map is provided that shows all already visited tiles.
 A tile is considered visited if one or more gpx tracks cross it.
 By default, the size of a tile is equivalent to the size of an OpenStreetMap tile at zoom level 14 (This can be configured in the SportTracker settings file).